Cautious optimization via data informativity: Simulation examples

 \subsection{Suboptimal regulation of unmanned aerial vehicle}

 This example considers the suboptimal regulation of a fixed-wing unmanned aerial vehicle (UAV).
 We consider a model of the longitudinal motion for which the relevant equations of motion are derived in e.g.,~\cite[Ch.
 2]{JB:91}.
-For the values of the parameters and the linearization we follow \cite{EB-PT-AS:22}, which derives a benchmark model on the basis of 10 different models of real-world UAV's of different specifications.
+For the values of the parameters and the linearization we follow~\cite{EB-PT-AS:22}, which derives a benchmark model on the basis of 10 different models of real-world UAV's of different specifications.
 The derived system is a state-space model

-given in \cite[Eq.
+given in~\cite[Eq.
 (8)-(10)]{EB-PT-AS:22}, with states $x(t)\in\mathbb{R}^4$ and inputs $u(t)\in\mathbb{R}$.
 Here, $x_1(t)$ denotes the \textit{deviation from the nominal forward velocity}, $x_2(t)$ the \textit{deviation from the nominal angle of attack}, $x_3(t)$ the \textit{pitch angle}, and $x_4(t)$ the \textit{pitch rate}.
 The input $u(t)$ represents the \textit{elevator deflection}.
-We use the parameters derived in \cite[Eq.
-(13)-(14)]{EB-PT-AS:22}, and thus We consider a discretization of this model with stepsize $\tfrac{1}{20}$, thus arriving at a system of the form \eqref{eq:dist lin system}, where $\hat{A}= I_4 +\tfrac{1}{20} A_{\textrm{cont}}$ and $\hat{B}=\tfrac{1}{20} B_{\textrm{cont}}$.
-These matrices are unknown to us, and instead we have access to a single second-long trajectory of measurements of the state $x(t)$ with $x(0) = { ^\top}$, and fixed input $u(t)=-4$.
+We use the parameters derived in~\cite[Eq.
+(13)-(14)]{EB-PT-AS:22}, and thus We consider a discretization of this model with stepsize $\tfrac{1}{20}${s}, thus arriving at a system of the form \eqref{eq:dist lin system}, where $\hat{A}= I_4 +\tfrac{1}{20} A_{\textrm{cont}}$ and $\hat{B}=\tfrac{1}{20} B_{\textrm{cont}}$.
+These matrices are unknown to us, and instead we have access to a single second-long \footnote{{Note that, in the simulation we applied a fixed input.
+In reality, one would not want the UAV to be uncontrolled for a full second.
+It should be noted that the results are also valid for data collected in shorter bursts. }} trajectory of measurements of the state $x(t)$ with $x(0) = { ^\top}$, and fixed input $u(t)=-4$.
 Thus, $T=20$.
 Denoting the matrix collecting the noise samples by $W_s$, we assume that the noise on the measurements is such that $W_sW_s^\top\leq 10^{-4} I_4$.
 These measurements give rise to a set of systems consistent with the data given by $\Sigma =\calZ(M)$.

 Following Section~\ref{sec:subopt regulation}, we aim at finding suboptimal values of the norm of an unknown cost function.
 In this example, we consider a simple cost function $\hat{\phi}:\mathbb{R}^4\rightarrow\mathbb{R}^4$ of the form $\hat{\phi}(x) = x-\hat{x}$, where $\hat{x} = { ^\top}$.
 This situation might arise, for instance, when the UAV is tasked to mirror the orientation and speed of another UAV on the basis of noisy measurements.
 If the cost function were known, the problem of minimizing $\norm{\hat{\phi}}_2$ would be to simply regulate $x$ as close to $\hat{x}$ as possible.
 However, we assume that we only know that $\hat{\phi}$ is affine in $x$, and thus of the form